-California Aeronautical University has developed the following tuition reduction awards to build goodwill for the University, drive interest in our educational programs, demonstrate our commitment to changing lives, and advance our public relations efforts.
+California Aeronautical University has developed the following scholarship program to build goodwill for our University, drive interest in our programs, demonstrate our commitment to changing lives, and advance our public relations efforts.

-The University will review applications and award tuition reductions based on academic ability, personal attributes, financial need, and tuition reduction requirements.
-For all tuition reductions, students must be enrolled full time and have no past due balances with the University and meet the admissions requirement for acceptance.
-Students may only receive one tuition reduction award at a time from the University, however, may have other external scholarships in addition to the tuition reduction awarded by the University.
-Tuition reduction awards are generally split evenly among the terms or payment periods in the student's academic year, unless stated otherwise.
+The University will review applications and award scholarships based on academic ability, personal attributes, financial need, and scholarship requirements.
+For all scholarships, students must be enrolled full time and have no past due balances with the University and meet the admissions requirement for acceptance.
+Students may only receive one scholarship at a time from the University's Scholarship Program, however, may have other external scholarships in addition to those awarded by the University.
+Scholarship awards are generally split evenly among the terms or payment periods in the student's academic year, unless stated otherwise.

-Career Path University Tuition Reduction
+Career Path University Scholarship

-California Aeronautical University awards a \$2,000 Career Path University Tuition Reduction to high school seniors, recent high school graduates, and recent General Education Development (GED) recipients based on academic achievement and merit.
+California Aeronautical University awards a \$2,000 Career Path University Scholarship to high school seniors, recent high school graduates and recent General Education Development (GED) recipients based on academic achievement and merit.

-The following requirements must be met in full when applying for the Career Path University Tuition Reduction:
+The following requirements must be met in full when applying for the Career Path University Scholarship:

-- 1. Submit a completed tuition reduction application and tuition reduction agreement. - 2.
-Submit an official high school transcript with a statement of intention to graduate. - 3.
-Submit a recommendation letter completed by the applicant's High School/GED Counselor, HS/GED Administrator, or HS/GED Instructor. - 4.
-Submit a short essay to explain the desire to pursue the chosen area of study and describe any long-term goals.
+- 1. Submit a completed scholarship application and scholarship agreement. - 2.
+Submit an official high school transcript with a statement of intention to graduate - 3.
+Submit a recommendation letter completed by the applicant's High School/GED Counselor, HS/GED Administrator or HS/GED Instructor.

+4. Submit a short essay to explain the desire to pursue the chosen area of study and describe any long-term goals.

 The application deadline is within one year of the applicant's high school graduation date or date the student received their GED.
 Final awards are made by January 31.
-California Aeronautical University may award thirty-five \$2,000 tuition reductions per calendar year.
-The tuition reduction award will be distributed evenly among the terms or payment periods in the student's academic year.
+California Aeronautical University may award thirty-five \$2,000 scholarships per calendar year.
+The scholarship award will be distributed evenly among the terms or payment periods in the student's academic year.
 All required documents must be submitted to the University's Office of Financial Services.
-Tuition reductions are applied to the first term and are applicable to the first academic year attending the University.
+Scholarships are applied to the first term and are applicable to the first academic year attending the University.